AlbertoLourenco/Xcode-Snippets/README.md

 	+ IBOutlets
 ------------------------------------------------

-	All IBOutlets snippets have the "ib" prefix and var typ name initials:
+	All IBOutlets snippets have the "ib" prefix and var type name initials:

 	- ibsv: UIScrollView
 	- ibcv: UICollectionView